 · Student teams who are selected to participate in the final round may be eligible for travel scholarships to the workshop.

-· Provide a link to your video on youtube or vimeo (no more than 10 mins)
+· Provide a link to your video on YouTube, Vimeo, Bilibili, or similar site

-· At the beginning or end of the video, please provide a slide with full name, discipline of study, affiliated department and institution, and academic status as of May 2020 (e.g. undergraduate, graduate, medical, etc.) for each team member.
-If your university is submitting more than one team, please make sure to clearly identify which Team # you are.
-If your team members are different than the names you registered with, please send us an email to let us know.
+· At the beginning or end of the video, please provide a slide with full name, discipline of study, affiliated department and institution, and academic status (e.g. undergraduate, graduate, medical, etc.) for each team member.
+Please make sure to clearly identify which team name you are.

 · Powerpoint or other audiovisuals can be used in conjunction with the oral presentation.

 · All team members should appear on the video and should actively participate.
 Everyone on the team needs to physically show at some point in the presentation.
-So, they can appear talking next to a set of slides like a presentation.
-Or, talking with another person, etc. You do not need to have students record a message separately.
+So, they can appear talking next to a set of slides like a presentation or talking with another person, etc.

 · All teams automatically grant permission for APRU to screen their videos at the workshop and to post their videos on our website.